fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-The `implicit def` derivations will generate `Inject` instances for us when we need them.
+The `implicit def` derivations generate `Inject` instances for us when we need

-Letting us rewrite our `liftF` to work for any combination of ASTs:
+them, letting us rewrite our `liftF` to work for any combination of ASTs:

 {lang="text"}
 ~~~~~~~~